llvm/llvm-www/proposals/LP0004-project-governance.md

 ## Appendix 1: LLVM Community Metrics Methods

 This document references some LLVM community metrics.
 This appendix contains the methodology and tools used to produce the metrics cited above.
 The metrics are gathered from git metadata with a scoped date range of September 1, 2022 through September 1, 2023.
 Using a specific date range allows these metrics to be re-generated consistently, however the metrics should be extended to encompass the latest usage patterns when driving decision making.

+**These scripts are not intended to drive voter eligibility.** These scripts computed data that informed the formation of _area teams_, but the data is severely limited and insufficient for application to voter eligibility.

 ### git-crawler.py